kaust-library/Overleaf_latex/README.md

 On Tab.~\ref{T:tab1} with have added a line between the header and the data.
 ```

-Next we consider a table with text, like when the text can be too wide for the column.
+Next we consider a table with text.
 Try the following example

 ```LaTex
 What about tables with text?
 Do they need any change or not?
 Let's see what happen when we try a naive approach